akka/akka/akka-docs/rst/scala/testing.rst

   actually beneficial also for the third point—is to apply the TestKit together with :class:`org.specs2.specification.Scope`.
-* The Specification traits provide a :class:`Duration` DSL which uses partly the same method names as :class:`scala.concurrent.util.Duration`, resulting in ambiguous implicits if ``akka.util.duration._`` is imported.
+* The Specification traits provide a :class:`Duration` DSL which uses partly the same method names as :class:`scala.concurrent.duration.Duration`, resulting in ambiguous implicits if ``scala.concurrent.duration._`` is imported.
 There are two work-arounds:

   * either use the Specification variant of Duration and supply an implicit conversion to the Akka Duration.
 This conversion is not supplied with the